Fellowship & Career Development Application Success Rates

 Select Individual Fellowship, Research Career Development, and Research Career Transition Application Success Rates

 Figure 1.
-NIDCR Individual Fellowship (F31 and F32) applications.
+NIDCR Individual Fellowship (F30, F31, and F32) applications.
 Excludes American Recovery and Reinvestment Act (ARRA) funds in 2009-2010, and applications and awards issued using supplemental Coronavirus (COVID-19) appropriations.
 The data represents a 2-year running average to minimize variability due to small sample sizes.

 Figure 1.
-NIDCR Individual Fellowship (F31 and F32) applications.
+NIDCR Individual Fellowship (F30, F31, and F32) applications.
 Excludes American Recovery and Reinvestment Act (ARRA) funds in 2009-2010, and applications and awards issued using supplemental Coronavirus (COVID-19) appropriations.
 The data represents a 2-year running average to minimize variability due to small sample sizes.
+Click here to view Figure 1 in more detail.

-Figure 2: NIDCR Research Career Development (K99/R00 and K08) applications.
+Figure 2: Success rates for NIDCR Research Career Development Awards (K99/R00 and K08).
 Excludes American Recovery and Reinvestment Act (ARRA) funds in 2009-2010, and applications and awards issued using supplemental Coronavirus (COVID-19) appropriations.
 The data represents a 2-year running average to minimize variability due to small sample sizes.

-Figure 2: NIDCR Research Career Development (K99/R00 and K08) applications.
+Figure 2: Success rates for NIDCR Research Career Development Awards (K99/R00 and K08).
 Excludes American Recovery and Reinvestment Act (ARRA) funds in 2009-2010, and applications and awards issued using supplemental Coronavirus (COVID-19) appropriations.
 The data represents a 2-year running average to minimize variability due to small sample sizes.
+Click here to view Figure 2 in more detail.

 Last Reviewed